38 Teams Advance to URC2025 Finals!

 Has life been found on Mars?

-Team must submit their Chemical Safety Plan by email to urc-chem@marssociety.org.
-The subject line of the email must include the Team Name.
+Team must submit their Chemical Safety Plan through the Chemical Safety Plan Submission Form.
 URC Staff will advise teams if there are any issues that require resolution.
 Teams will be notified once their plans have been approved.

 Teams are required to track chemical use "cradle to grave," meaning from the time it is purchased until the time it is properly/safely disposed.
 The University Rover Challenge Finals take place at a remote field site, and safety response measures are not provided.
 The University Rover Challenge and the Mars Society are not responsible for the chemical, or its transportation/storage/use/disposal.
 In addition, this site is an active research area, and any chemical spills could result in contaminated research.